Privacy policy

 Stacc respects your privacy and is committed to protecting it through our compliance with this privacy policy.
 Stacc processes personal data as part of our operations as a data processor and controller.

-This statement applies only to processing where we are the data controller.
-Here, we provide an overview of the types of personal data we collect, how we process them and what rights you have under data protection regulations.
+Here, we provide an overview of the types of personal data we collect, how we process it and what rights you have under data protection regulations.

 1. Contact Us